HristoDimitrovv/terraform-project/README.md

 terraform plan
 terraform apply
 ```
-3. Uncomment the backend config found in "/providers.tf" and run again "terraform init" in order to sent the tfstate file to the S3 bucket (it will be used for data input in the application part).
-You can choose a name of the S3 bucket in the variables.tf file but you will need to specify it in the backend config here and in the application part.
+3. Uncomment the backend config found in "providers.tf" and run again "terraform init" in order to sent the tfstate file to the S3 bucket (it will be used for data input in the application part).
+You can choose a name of the S3 bucket in the "variables.tf" file but you will need to specify it in the backend config here and in the application part.

 4. Deploy the Application, DB and Monitoring part.
 ```hcl